srkns/Simple-File-Properties/README.md

 # Simple File Properties
-A helper dialog for displaying file properties based on its type.
+A helper dialog for displaying file properties based on their type.

 License
 -------